teabranch/matlas-cli/docs/database.md

 --connection-string "mongodb+srv://user:pass@cluster.mongodb.net/"
 ```

 ### Via Atlas cluster
 ```bash
 --cluster <cluster-name> --project-id <project-id>
 ```

-{: .highlight }
-When using Atlas cluster connection, you can optionally use `--use-temp-user` to create a temporary database user for the operation.
+**Note:** When using Atlas cluster connection, you can optionally use `--use-temp-user` to create a temporary database user for the operation.

 ---